Pedro Beato: Boston Red Sox

-During the 2012 season, the Mets traded Beato to the Boston Red Sox as the player to be named later in the trade that sent Kelly Shoppach to the Mets.
+On August 16, 2012, the Mets traded Beato to the Boston Red Sox as the player to be named later in the trade that sent Kelly Shoppach to the Mets.
 He was designated for assignment by the Red Sox on December 19, 2012.
+He cleared waivers and was sent outright to Triple-A Pawtucket Red Sox on December 21.

 Beato started the 2013 season on a minor league contract with the Triple-A Pawtucket Red Sox.
 His contract was selected from Pawtucket, and he was brought up to Boston on June 16, 2013.

 He was designated for assignment on October 23, 2013.

 Cincinnati Reds

-The Cincinnati Reds claimed Beato on October 31, 2013.
+On October 31, 2013, Beato was claimed off waivers by the Cincinnati Reds.
 The Reds designated Beato for assignment on March 30, 2014.

 Atlanta Braves

-The Atlanta Braves claimed Beato on April 2, 2014.
+On April 2, 2014, Beato was claimed off waivers by the Atlanta Braves.
 They optioned him to Triple-A Gwinnett on April 9, after he made one appearance.
 In 24 games with Gwinnett, he was 1–0 with a 3.49 ERA.
 On June 17, he was recalled to replace David Carpenter, who went on the disabled list.
 Two days later, the same fate happened to him, as he was placed on the disabled list.
 He was outrighted off the Braves roster on July 11, 2014.
 In 3 appearances with Atlanta, Beato didn't give up a run in 41/3 innings.
 Beato elected free agency in October 2014.

 Baltimore Orioles (second stint)

-On March 3, 2015, Beato signed a minor league deal with the Baltimore Orioles organization.
-He spent the year with the Triple-A Norfolk Tides, posting a 5-5 record and 2.65 ERA with 61 strikeouts and 16 saves in 74.2 innings pitched.
+On March 3, 2015, Beato signed a minor league contract with the Baltimore Orioles organization.
+He spent the year with the Triple-A Norfolk Tides, posting a 5–5 record and 2.65 ERA with 61 strikeouts and 16 saves in 74.2 innings pitched.
 He elected free agency on November 6.

 On November 26, 2015, Beato re-signed with the Orioles on a new minor league contract.
-Beato returned to Norfolk in 2016, registering an identical 5-5 record and 2.65 ERA with 62 strikeouts and 4 saves in 68.0 innings of work.
+Beato returned to Norfolk in 2016, registering an identical 5–5 record and 2.65 ERA with 62 strikeouts and 4 saves in 68.0 innings of work.
 He elected free agency following the season on November 7, 2016.